PostHog/posthog.com/contents/handbook/product/product-stages.md

 - Move fast, things might break, but fix issues quickly
 - Ruthlessly cut scope
 - Work with a small team (about 2 people)
-- Should move quickly based on gut/existing solutions in the market.
+- Should move quickly based on gut/existing solutions in the market

+Anti goal:
+- Build an initial product that doesn't already exist in the market and won't feel familiar to users of competing products - for the MVP, building something totally unique feeling will be _many times_ slower and less likely to work

 When to go from an idea to an MVP: